9551-Dev/C3D-docs/src/master/misc/gometry_table_format.md

 module: [kind=misc] geometry_table_format
 ---

+# this is outdated. for constructing meshes reffer to the mesh module
+@{c3d.mesh}

 ## the geometry table format contains of 3 main values. every geometry has a `geometry` table which defines its mesh
 ## these values contained within the geometry table are vertices,tris,uvs